This post is about three things: how to show an interruption in dialogue, how to write an interruption, and narrative

 Young Adult or YA — 85,000 words max for contemporary, humor, mystery, historical, romance, etc. 95,000 words max for fantasy, sci-fi, paranormal, etc.

 Now, again, these are just estimates I’ve gathered from my experience.
 If a manuscript length goes over the maximum that editors usually deal with, there has to be a damn good reason.

 The Problem With Early Middle Grade and Tween

 Let me also address right now that I’ve been seeing some queries for “Early Middle Grade” in the 7,000 word range.
 No, no, no. That’s too tiny.
 The categories below middle grade are chapter book and early reader, and you can read about them in a different article.
 Middle Grade, even Early Middle Grade, beings at around 15,000 words minimum.
 But this does bring to light that there are all sorts of gray areas.
 Upper Middle Grade.
 Lower YA.
 The sometimes-mocked label of “tween.”
 So word count is a tricky wicket.
 How about this?
 If you’re worried that your book is too long and you sometimes dread doing yet another revision because there’s so much of it to read… cut!

 And know that some agents do automatically reject manuscripts because of their length.
 I’m not quite there yet but, if I do see something over 80k, it has to work pretty darn hard to convince me that all those words are necessary.

 Do you need help bringing your manuscript word count up or down into an acceptable range?
 I am happy to be your developmental editor and suggest ways to expand or cut your work in a way that preserves your manuscript’s integrity.

 When you’re rewriting a book, here are some very simple benchmarks for when to cut something out of your manuscript.
-If you are agonizing over revisions and trying to decide whether to keep a paragraph, scene, phrase, character, line of dialogue, etc., run it through this checklist.
+If you are agonizing over how to tell your story and are trying to decide whether to keep a paragraph, scene, phrase, character, line of dialogue, etc., run it through this checklist.

 (Hint: if people are telling you that your pacing is slowing down or if a scene is running long and boring to re-read during revisions… Pay attention!)